openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/in_course_reverification.rst

 In-Course Reverification
 #################################

-To use ICRV, you must complete the following steps.
+To use in-course reverification, you must complete the following steps.

-#. :ref:`Enable ICRV in your course <Enable ICRV>`.
+#. :ref:`Enable reverification in your course <Enable Reverification>`.
-#. :ref:`Create specific ICRV checkpoints <Create ICRV Checkpoint>`.
+#. :ref:`Create specific reverification checkpoints <Create Reverification Checkpoint>`.

 .. _Enable ICRV: